 - Easy to collaborate in a sponsor’s program from a strategic and cultural perspective,

-- More accessible and affordable to small to mid-size pharmaceutical companies in order to accommodate limited funds
+- More accessible and affordable to small to mid-size pharmaceutical companies to accommodate limited funds.

-Choosing a small to mid-size range CROs is complex compared to large CROs as it presents more challenges in selecting the right CRO as the number in the list is extensive.
+Choosing a small to mid-size range clinical research organization is complex compared to large CROs as it presents more challenges in selecting the right CRO as the list of CROs is extensive.

-To simplify and make an efficient choice, this list can be classified on the basis of
+To simplify and make an efficient choice, this list can be classified based on

-- the phase of trials they focus upon, and
+- Phase of trials they focus upon, and

-Small and mid-range CROs selection based on region
+Small and Mid-Sized CROs selection based on region

 - North America